zotonic/zotonic/doc/developer-guide/getting-started.rst

 The other requirements are easily fetched with ``apt``::

-  sudo sudo apt-get install gcc g++ build-essential git imagemagick postgresql
+  sudo apt-get install gcc g++ build-essential git imagemagick postgresql

 macOS
 """""